Why are we doing this?

 - (c) more Lighthouse- like homes, i.e. community living properties with 24-hours per day and 7-days per week supportive staff inside these properties,

-- (d) humane, well-regulated facilities for contained treatment, either voluntary or involuntary as medically appropriate, for those who need more intensive care either temporarily or indefinitely; and,
+- (d) humane, well-regulated facilities for secure residential treatment, involuntary as medically appropriate, for those who need more intensive care for a longer period of time to gain insight and continue their recovery in a less restrictive setting; and,

 - (e) other possible solutions.